jaraco/pip-run/README.rst

 For compatibility, expose those same requirements as tests_require in setup.py::

-    with open('test requirements.txt') as tr:
+    with io.open('test requirements.txt') as tr:
         tests_require = [
         	line.rstrip()
         	for line in tr